sysrep/time-viz/Use_External_ML_Service.md

 ```
 The `sentiment` function will receive a `textArray`, "POST" it to the API endpoints of indico with the url <https://apiv2.indico.io/sentiment/batch> and your API_key, and return a promise (What's a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)).

-It seems that <https://apiv2.indico.io/sentiment/batch> endpoint only allows a array of text as data input.
+It seems that <https://apiv2.indico.io/sentiment/batch> endpoint only allows an array of text as data input.
 I need to reformat the event before into text array.

 I create a new service `getStringRepresentEvent` in `./lib`.
-This function will accept an array of event, return a array of strings, representing the event.
+This function will accept an array of an event, return an array of strings, representing the event.
 The string is composed by the tags in the event.
 ```
 export const getStringRepresentEvent = (eventsArray) => {
   return eventsArray.map((event) => {